 "I'm very happy with the vintage look and feel of this mandolin.
 The notes ring evenly up and down the neck and the chop really barks.
 It's an honor to be one of the first handful of players to pick on a Wienman!

-We have no artist pricing or endorsement deals.
-We feel incredibly honored and lucky that after only one year of putting our instruments out there, all of these fantastic players liked our instruments well enought to purchase one.
+We have no endorsement deals.
+We feel incredibly honored and lucky that after only a short time of putting our instruments out there, all of these fantastic players liked our instruments well enough to purchase one.

 "It's everything I'd hoped for.
 The neck profile feels really good, it's clear and loud in all positions, nice woody low end and easy clarity up high.
 And it's only getting started.
 And it's beautiful.

 I'm a former guitar repair person, so I appreciate the craftmanship.
 The binding around the scroll, varnish finish, fingerboard radius and fretwork are all really good.
 The one piece maple back is beautiful.
 Sunburst is just right.
 Tinted binding is the right color.
 You should be proud.

 "This mandolin is seriously insane.
 Exceeds every expectation I have and more.
 You guys have figured it out.
 I cannot put this mandolin down.
 I've played more mandolin over the last few days than I have over the last year.

 Thank you all again for building such a fine instrument!
 Absolutely love it!

 "Will and Wes Wienman are making some of the best looking and sounding mandolins I've ever played.
 Some instruments have an abundance of low end.
 Some have mid range and high end.
 These mandolins speak out from a multitude of frequencies.
 They're very even and responsive.
 I'm also impressed by the playabililty and stability.
 Thank you, Will and Wes, for building an incredible mandolin.
 I'm lucky to be playing a Wienman mandolin."